holipop/soa/README.md

 ## Usage

 You can create an empty struct-of-arrays with `soa:new`, with each argument being a key on the instance.
-The __order of the keys defined is remembered__ for all operations.
+The __order of the arguments are remembered__ for all operations.

 ```lua
 local scoreboard = soa:new("name", "score")